 SCAD stands for: Spontaneous Coronary Artery Dissection.
 A certain type of heart attack that mainly occurs in young women, about which little is known and for which Professor Angela Maas is performing research.
 I got to know these women through a fundraising campaign for this research.
 One woman had set up a (private) Facebook page because SCAD was so unknown, now the page has grown to 250 Facebook friends, 5 of whom are men.
 Becoming a member is possible on request via the Facebook page of SCAD Netherlands Janet, Judith, Cindy and Karin only knew each other via Facebook.
 Now they have met for the first time in real life.
 It was a beautiful, moving and meaningful meeting.

 Cardiologist Janneke Wittekoek emphasizes prevention and lifestyle.
-We can see her during the preparations for her theater lecture in the Delamar theater.
-On September 29, red-dress day, 500 women paid attention to her theater lecture .
+We can see her during the preparations for her theatre lecture in the Delamar theatre.
+On September 29, red-dress day, 500 women paid attention to her theatre lecture.

 Professor D.J. van Schaardenburg works as a rheumatologist at the Amsterdam UMC and Reade.
 He is willing to comment on why he missed the connection between my symptoms and heart problems.
 He has emphasized that if you are teaching medical students, you must be willing to admit your mistakes and consider them as teaching material.